Vegetable Jalfrezi – Restaurant Style!

 - 1 tablespoon Tomato Ketchup

-- 3 tablespoons Tomato Puree or 2 tablespoon tomato paste
+- 3 tablespoons Tomato Puree, or 2 tbsp tomato paste

 - 1 teaspoon Red Chilli powder